Post-Newtonian Binary Dynamics in Effective Field Theory of Horndeski Gravity: Constraints on model parameters from Observation

-where $\omega$ is the angle between the line from the orbital center to the point of periastron and the nodal line, $x=a\sin i$ is the apparent semi-axis, and $T_0$ is the observation time.
-The higher-order dynamics can be expressed as the rate of these parameters.
-These rates can be used to test the dynamics at 1PN.
-The so-called post-Keplerian includes the periastron advance as well as the changing rate of the orbital period, which is related to the radiated power.
+to represent the dynamics at the leading order of relativistic expansion \cite{Damour:1991rd}.
+Here, $\omega$ is the angle between the line from the orbital center to the point of periastron and the nodal line, $x=a\sin i$ is the apparent semi-axis, and $T_0$ is the observation time.
+These experimental parameters can determine a set of classical conserved quantities $E, \mathbf{L}$ and the initial time $t_0$.
+The higher-order dynamics which is relevant in our model can be expressed as the rate of these experimental parameters.
+This so-called post-Keplerian parameters include the periastron advance $\dot{\omega}_0$ as well as the changing rate of the orbital period $\dot{T}_0$, which is related to the radiated power and other parameters. we will make use of the observation data of $\dot{\omega}_0$ to constrain our model parameters.

 We implement the constraints from observation for fractional periastron advance per period $k$:

 where $k_{model} \text{ is given by Eq.~\ref{eq:peri}},$ and should lie within $2\sigma$ around the observed value $k_{obs}$.